(Visited 3,996 times, 2 visits today)

 When construction began on PT, Chicago’s Near West Side was a picture-book of urban blight and decay.
 Madison Street was Skid Row and the area seemed a sea of parking lots and mostly derelict loft buildings.
 Presidential Towers ignited the area’s transformation into the neighborhood we now know as the West Loop.
 Some credit Oprah Winfrey for the West Loop’s growth, but it would be years before her Harpo Studios arrived on the scene.

 The development of PT was facilitated by controversial tax breaks, including the issuance of tax-exempt bonds, engineered by Congressman Dan Rostenkowski, then chairman of the House Ways and Means Committee.
 The project experienced financial difficulties in the 90s, was rescued from foreclosure by Pritzker family interests, and acquired by the current owners in 2007.
 “For many years,” according to Crain’s Chicago Real Estate Daily, “the property’s four 49-story towers stood as symbols of political clout and business failure.”

 PT’s colorful past is unlikely to matter to renters drawn to the project by its close-in location, great views and extensive on-site amenities.

 Presidential Towers is one of the largest apartment complexes in the Chicago area.
 Its four 49-story towers, designed by Solomon Cordwell Buenz, encompass 2,346 apartments, an array of commercial shops and extensive on-site amenities and services.

 You can see floor plans and check current rent levels and availabilities online.

 The original floor plans were fairly spacious and included closet space that may make renters in newer buildings envious.
-Take a close look, for example, at the closets on both sides of the entry hall in the studio unit pictured above.
+Take a close look, for example, at the closets on both sides of the entry hall in the apartment pictured above.

 None of the units have balconies or private outdoor space.